derplarsen/confluentNoInternet/README.md

 # KSQL

-By default you don't need to change anything for KSQL.
+By default you don't need to change properties for KSQL, but you do want to create a directory first and give it proper permissions.

+`sudo mkdir /var/lib/kafka-streams`

+`sudo chown cp-ksql -R /var/lib/kafka-streams`

 `sudo systemctl enable confluent-ksql`